olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 ## SSID / Name / Password

-The wireless bridge is per default configured to a SSID or Name which follows the pattern "mLRS-xxxx yyy", where xxxx is a 4 digit number generated from the MAC of the device (thus a sort of a GUID) and yyy is either "AP TCP", "AP UDP", "STA UDP", "BT" or "BLE".
-For instance, it could be "mLRS-4983 AP UDP".
+By default, the wireless bridge creates a wireless SSID which follows the pattern "mLRS-xxxx yyy", where xxxx is a 4 digit number generated from the MAC of the device (a sort of a GUID) and yyy represents the wireless protocol.
+Values can be "AP TCP", "AP UDP", "STA UDP", "BT" or "BLE".
+An example would be "mLRS-4983 AP UDP".

-The SSID/Name can be determined via the OLed interface (if available, shown on the Main/4 page) or the CLI (command "v;").
+The wireless SSID can be determined via the OLED interface (if available, shown on the Main/4 page) or the CLI (command "v;").

-Per default, for TCP and UDP, a password is not set, whereas for UDPSTA the password is set to "mLRS-" plus the bindphrase.
-For instance, it could be "mLRS-mlrs.0".
+By default, TCP and UDP wireless protocols do not have a password set.
+For UDPSTA the password is "mLRS-" plus the bindphrase.
+As an example, the default password will be "mLRS-mlrs.0"

-For some Tx modules it is possible to configure the password used for TCP, UDP and UDPSTA via the CLI.
-For these Tx modules it is also possible to set the SSID used by UDPSTA per CLI.
+For some Tx modules, you can configure the following via the CLI:
+- Password for TCP, UDP and UDPSTA modes
+- Wireless SSID for UDPSTA mode

-Otherwise they need to be set in the Arduino sketch and the firmware needs to be recompiled by the user.
+Otherwise the password or wireless SSID need to be set in the Arduino sketch and the firmware needs to be recompiled by the user.

 ## DIY Builds